SkyEye-FAST/minecraft_translation_flask/README_en.md

 ----

-A simple web page for querying Chinese standard translations of Minecraft, using [Flask](https://github.com/pallets/flask) as the backend framework.
+A simple web page for querying Minecraft standard translations of , using [Flask](https://github.com/pallets/flask) as the backend framework.

 Demonstrations of the web page are available at the following URLs: